EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculates the bare soil evaporation from demand-supply limited approach.
+Bare soil evaporation using a demand-supply limited approach.

 **Parameters**
 - **Fields**